 Your Local Fire Damage Restoration Experts

 After a fire has been extinguished, acid from the fire and water damage from fire fighters pose an additional threat to your belongings.
 Many types of furniture and flooring materials are synthetic and generate complex chemical reactions when burned.
 In a matter of days, salvageable items can become unsalvageable as this toxic soot covers your belongings.
-The fire restoration technicians at ServiceMaster Restore understand the chemical combinations that can effectively clean and save your belongings, which helps mitigate additional expenses and time spent replacing these items.
+The smoke damage cleaning technicians at ServiceMaster Restore understand the chemical combinations that can effectively clean and save your belongings, which helps mitigate additional expenses and time spent replacing these items.
 We can remove soot from a wide variety of materials including:

 Brass, aluminum, & chrome

 schedule your free Fire Damage inspection today